vboyev-MSFT/defender-docs/defender-endpoint/android-whatsnew.md

 **Key benefits**

-1. **Faster setup on Android devices** – Simplified Android onboarding supports silent sign-on and auto-granting of certain permissions on a user's device.
-As such, users will only be required to grant necessary permissions to completely onboard Defender for Endpoint.
+1. **Faster setup on Android devices** – Simplified Android onboarding supports silent sign-on and autogranting of certain permissions on a user's device.
+As such, users are required to grant only the necessary permissions to onboard to Defender for Endpoint.

 2. **Intuitive guidance** - A clear and intuitive flow to guide users through each step.